adamfisk/DNSSEC4J/README.md

     final InetSocketAddress isa = VerifiedAddressFactory.newInetSocketAddress("www.verisign.com", 80);
 ```

-DNSSEC4J is still in its infancy and requires more thorough testing and review within the security community.
-It should be considered experimental and not ready for production use at this time.
+*DNSSEC4J is still in its infancy and requires more thorough testing and review within the security community.
+It should be considered experimental and not ready for production use at this time.*

-DNSSEC4J is funded through the generous support of the NLnet Foundation at http://nlnet.nl.